 •equality of opportunity with other correctional services clients who do not have a disability (EO Act, DDA).

-The Assessment and Referral Court List (ARC List) has recently been established at the Melbourne Magistrates’ Court to provide for appropriate treatment of people who have mental health issue and /or cognitive impairment.
-For further information regarding the ARC List and more information on disability issues in the criminal justice system in general, see Disability and criminal justice.
+The Assessment and Referral Court List (ARC List) at Melbourne Magistrates’ Court provides appropriate treatment of people who have mental health issue and/or cognitive impairment.
+For more information about the ARC List and disability issues in the criminal justice system, see Disability and criminal justice.

 Correctional facilities and programs are subject to the provisions of the EO Act and the DDA relating to the provision of services.
-In addition, section 47(1) of the Corrections Act 1986 (Vic) states the rights of prisoners, which includes:
+Also, the Corrections Act 1986 (Vic) (s 47(1)) states the rights of prisoners:

 g If intellectually disabled or mentally ill, the right to have reasonable access within the prison or, with the governor’s approval, outside a prison to such special care and treatment as the medical officer considers necessary or desirable in the circumstances.